FPI Management Data Breach Class Action Settlement

-FPI Management Inc. has agreed to pay to settle a class action lawsuit that alleges the company failed to protect the personal information of current and former residents of properties it managed.
+FPI Management Inc. agreed to settle a class action lawsuit alleging it failed to protect current and former residents' personal information.
 The class action stems from an August 2020 cyberattack in which unauthorized parties accessed files containing sensitive data, including names, addresses, Social Security numbers, driver’s license numbers, passport numbers, financial account information and, in some cases, medical information.

 Who is eligible to receive a data breach payout?